suavecode/suavecode.github.io/develop.md

 Below is a summary of setting the upstream remote.
 There are a good references for this process [here](https://help.github.com/articles/configuring-a-remote-for-a-fork/) and [here](https://help.github.com/articles/syncing-a-fork/), and more via a google search for "git update fork".

 1. Inspect your current "remote", this is the url of the repository to which your clone listens.
-   In the SUAVE directory for the cloned repo, type `git remote –v` and it should show the “origin” directory for “fetch” and “push”.
+   In the SUAVE Source directory for the cloned repo, type <br> `git remote –v` and it should show the “origin” directory for “fetch” and “push”.
 These are the remote urls for your own fork.
 2. Add an upstream remote to the main suavecode/SUAVE repository using <br>`git remote add upstream https://github.com/suavecode/SUAVE.git`
 3. Run `git remote -v` again to see the new remotes.
 4. Finally, download the code for the upstream remote with <br> `git fetch upstream`.